opendp/opendp/README.md

 For each repo in the OpenDP Commons, the OpenDP Executive Committee commits to:
 - Releasing the software under an [OSI approved licence](https://opensource.org/licenses).
 - Ensuring there are at least two maintainers who will reply within a month (at the latest) to new issues and PRs.
+- Only making changes on `main` through PRs, and getting approval on these PRs before merging.
 - On an annual basis, recruiting one or more volunteers (not active contributors) who will conduct a health-check, focussed not on the details of the algorithms but on the health of this repo as open source software, and linking to their report from the repo.

 Projects can be added or removed from the OpenDP Commons with the approval of the OpenDP Executive Committee.